 Even if the deposit in wine it’s completely harmless and doesn’t affect the flavour or drinkability of the product, you can anyway employ some easy methods to separate the sediment from the wine.

 The first thing to do is to leave the bottle upright for a few hours.
 Wine must be stored on its side to improve its longevity and to protect the cork from drying out, but in order that all the sediment can be separated it must first be allowed to collect at the bottom.
 You can then go ahead and decant the wine to part the sediment from the liquid itself.
 It can be easier to do this if you aim a light at the bottle so you can see when the sediment is approaching the neck.
 Don’t forget then to stop pouring so that it doesn’t leave the bottle of course!

-One final suggestion is to pour the wine through a filter in order to catch the sediment before it ends up in the decanter.
+One final suggestion is to pour through a filter in order to catch the sediment in the wine before it ends up in the decanter.